-A1 means that both signal-types can change their mind after truthful advice, that is, advice is potentially useful for the decision-maker regardless of her own signal.
+is, advice is potentially useful for the decision-maker regardless of her own signal.
 For our analysis it is important that at least signal-type 1 can change her mind after advice (otherwise advice is totally useless).
 Assuming that advice is potentially useful also for signal-type 0 greatly simplifies the exposition.
 In Section 5 we discuss what happens when A1 is violated.

 A2 eliminates the trivial cases in which the advisors' opinions about which state is more likely are independent of what they infer about the decision-maker's signal.
-The first part of A2 is true if
+The first part of A2 is true if and only if

-Since $Pr(s_i = \omega) = rh + (1 - r)l$ for any ω , this condition boils down to that is, the average precision of an advisor's signal is smaller than the combined strength of the initial prior and a signal 0 to the decision-maker.
-Conversely, the second part of A2 is true if
+Since $Pr(s_i = \omega) = rh + (1 - r)l$ for any $\omega$ , this condition boils down to